alibaba/p3c/README.md

 This TPM is NOT created, or maintained, or controlled by any alibaba employee, in other words it is a TPM, but not an official branch.

-TPM maintainer XenoAmess is not interested in changing the grammar/rules in p3c guidelines (by now).

 TPM maintainer XenoAmess have no knowledge with eclipse plugin development.

 TPM maintainer XenoAmess suggest you only create pr for module idea-plugin and p3c-pmd, unless you really have a strong reason.